gradle/actions/setup-gradle/README.md

 ### Incompatibility with other caching mechanisms

-When using `gradle-build-action` we recommend that you avoid using other mechanisms to save and restore the Gradle User Home.
+When using `setup-gradle` we recommend that you avoid using other mechanisms to save and restore the Gradle User Home.

 Specifically:
 - Avoid using `actions/cache` configured to cache the Gradle User Home, [as described in this example](https://github.com/actions/cache/blob/main/examples.md#java---gradle).